-- Pull requests that change or add lots of files
+- For pull requests that change or add lots of files.

 Pull requests may take a few days to be merged

-While content quality reviewers try to review/merge PRs at least twice daily, they all have other work to do, and some of that work might be higher priority than reviewing pull requests.
+Although content quality reviewers try to review/merge PRs at least twice daily, they all have other work to do.
+Some of that work might be higher priority than reviewing pull requests.